Welcome to NoroGard – With more than 50 years of experience in sophisticated seed treatment.

 Our seed treaters are built to require minimal power, for financial as well as environmental reasons.
 This is also a great benefit in terms of mobile seed treatment.

 And in the same manner, the full NoroGard manufacturing facility is equipped with locally produced LED lighting for a healthy and sustainable work environment.

 NoroGard build’s all seed treaters with closed systems and a sophisticated safety control which eliminates the risks of personal harm to operators during operation, maintenance and cleaning.
 If a hatch is opened during operation, the treater will shut down and restart once the hatches are once again properly closed.
 All NoroGard products are covered by the European CE Certification for Worker Safety.

 Due to closed systems and accurate dosing- and loading rates where no surplus water is being used.
 Seed treatment with NoroGard equipment leave no contaminated water to be wasted into the environment and sanitation system.

 Efficient Use of Materials

 During the manufacturing process we always ensure to maintain an efficient use of raw materials, to minimise waste and to reuse as much as possible.
 Furthermore, NoroGard Seed Treaters are built with little moving parts and simple design, once again to ensure efficient use of materials.

 Sustainable Development Goals

 The United Nations have launched 17 Goals for Sustainable Development to be achieved by 2030.
 To us, its a natural part to include sustainability policies and practices into our everyday organisation.
 Therefore we also want to encourage others within the agricultural industry to take the steps and precautions that they see fit for their specific organisation.
-Read the articles below to get an idea of how NoroGard is working towards and in relation to the goals.
+Read the articles that can be found here, to learn more about our work in this area.